ruggeri/task-manager/README.md

 like the compiler just being grumpy...

 No matter what I tried, I could get this to work.
 I think what I am trying to do is simply not supported.
-You could say that it is not safe for A.C to have a reference to A.B, because it is not for sure what the *destruction order* will be.
+You could say that it is truly not safe for A.C to have a reference to A.B, because it is not for sure what the *destruction order* will be.
 Imagine that the destructor of A.C uses the A.B reference.
 Then this is unsafe if A.B will be destroyed first.
+So maybe it makes sense Rust doesn't want me to do this.

 ## My solution: `Rc` everywhere